Australia Act 1986: Legacy

 The principal difference between the Commonwealth and UK versions of the Australia Act lies in the reference, appearing in the long title and preamble to the Commonwealth version but not present in the UK version, to Australia as "a sovereign, independent and federal nation".

 The High Court in Sue v Hill in 1999 did not rely upon the long title or the preamble, which conventionally do not have force of law.
 But it decided that the effect of the Australia Act 1986 (Cth) was that, at least from the date when the act came into operation, Britain had become a "foreign power" within the meaning of Constitution section 44(i), so that a parliamentary candidate who had British nationality was ineligible to be a member of the Commonwealth Parliament.
 (Several more cases of British citizenship, as well as citizenship of other countries, in the Commonwealth Parliament came to light in the 2017–18 Australian parliamentary eligibility crisis.)

 That view was taken in Sue v Hill by three members of the High Court, supported with misgivings by one other member.
 One of those who did not find it necessary to express an opinion on this point, Justice Michael Kirby, was in a later case to deliver a dissent in which he argued that section 6 of the Australia Act 1986 (Cth) was invalid.
-Section 106 of the Constitution guarantees that a state constitution may be altered only in accordance with its own provisions, hence not by the Commonwealth Parliament.
+Section 106 of the Constitution guarantees that a state constitution may be altered only in accordance with its own provisions, (Note: This would normally be through a referendum of the people of the state.) hence not by the Commonwealth Parliament.
 However, both versions of the Australia Act contain amendments to the constitutions of Queensland (section 13) and Western Australia (section 14).
 In Kirby's view in Marquet (2003), this was inconsistent with section 106 of the Australian Constitution, so that section six of the Australia Act (Cth) was not a valid exercise of Commonwealth legislative power.
 A majority, however, thought that it was sufficient that the act had been passed in reliance on Constitution s 51(xxxviii), which gives the Commonwealth Parliament power to legislate at the request of the state parliaments.

 In Shaw v Minister for Immigration and Multicultural Affairs (2003), the High Court held that the act "gave voice to the completion of Australia's evolutionary independence ... it was a formal declaration that the Commonwealth of Australia and the Australian states were completely constitutionally independent of the United Kingdom".